Police corruption: Reduced effectiveness

 Police corruption not only generates distrust among the public, but undermines the criminal justice system as a whole.
 Judges and prosecutors may develop a negative opinion of officers who come to testify in cases, especially those who have a history of disciplinary action related to corrupt acts.
 The trustworthiness of officers who work in departments where corruption has been discovered is severely diminished, and even if the testimony they provide in court is an exact recollection of the events in question, a prosecutor or judge may choose to simply ignore these facts because of their association with a seemingly corrupt department.
 In the case of the Waldo Police Department located in Florida, the entire department was disbanded partly due to allegations of corruption, meaning county law enforcement must take over where the city failed.

 Economic

 Officer training

-Should the corrupt act not be extremely severe, or the department decide discharge of the officer is unnecessary, those involved in corrupt acts may be charged to undergo remedial training.
+Should the corrupt act not be extremely severe, or the department decide that discharge of the officer is unnecessary, those involved in corrupt acts may be charged to undergo remedial training.
 This could be inside or outside the department, and becomes another red mark on the already strapped budget of most departments.
 The cost of this remedial training pales in comparison to the cost of having to train new officers to replace those who are relieved of their duties, since these new hires will need to undergo initial academy training as well as whatever additional training the officer would require as they advanced in their career.